shaochenren/Game-pack/README.md

 <img width="277" alt="Sudoku 9_9 " src="https://user-images.githubusercontent.com/46946162/124190001-6cb92080-da76-11eb-8326-9f9bfa884472.png">

 # Need Help?
-First, you should take a look at the <a href="https://github.com/methusalah/OpenRTS/wiki" target="_blank">wiki</a>.
-Then you will likely want to go to the <a href="http://hub.jmonkeyengine.org/c/user-code-projects/openrts" target="_blank">forum</a>.
+First, you should take a look at the github code.
+Then you will likely open an issue and contact any members on the top

 And of course, you shouldn't hesitate to write to us at any of member on the top
 # How to contribute?
 You want to participate and make Gamepack a fully functional game engine?
 Please do&mdash;the more the merrier!

-### Forum
-The best place to start if you would like to contribute is in the
-<a href="http://hub.jmonkeyengine.org/c/user-code-projects/openrts" target="_blank">OpenRTS forum</a>!
-Join in on debates and brainstormings about how to make gamepack better.
-The forum is also the best place to meet our awesome team.

 ### GitHub issues, our TODO list
-We've got plenty of things you can work on right now, check our <a href="https://github.com/methusalah/OpenRTS/issues" target="_blank">current open issues</a>.
-And we will be happy to add your requested features to the <a href="https://github.com/methusalah/OpenRTS/labels/enhancement" target="_blank">enhancement list</a>.
+We've got plenty of things you can work on right now, check our https://github.com/shaochenren/CPSC-362-project/issues And we will be happy to add your requested features to it.

 ### Resources
 Gamepack wants to provide its own complete and workable dataset to allow immediate RTS creation.